Cyril of Alexandria

 Early Life

-Born around 378 in Alexandria, Cyril trained under his uncle Theophilus and mastered Alexandrian allegorical exegesis before becoming patriarch in 412.
+Born around 376 in Alexandria, Cyril trained under his uncle Theophilus and mastered the Alexandrian tradition of allegorical exegesis before becoming patriarch in 412.

 Turning Point

-At the Council of Ephesus in 431, Cyril secured the condemnation of Nestorius and the definition of Mary as Theotokos, establishing his Christology as Eastern orthodoxy.
+At the Council of Ephesus in 431, Cyril presided over the condemnation of Nestorius and the definition of Mary as Theotokos, cementing his Christology as Eastern orthodoxy.

 Legacy